Chinese lithium prices' bearish momentum persisted in the week to Sept. 29 amid lower trading activity.

-Platts assessed spodumene concentrate with 6% lithium oxide content (SC6) at $3,500/mt FOB Australia June 1, unchanged from May 26.
+Platts assessed spodumene concentrate with 6% lithium oxide content at $2,550/mt FOB Australia Sept.
+29, down $100/mt on the week.

 Platts is part of S&P Global Commodity Insights.